sudwald/MixedMessages/README.txt

 MIXEDMESSAGES
 A portfolio project as part of my Codecademy course

-Generates a random clichéd Eurovision chorus.
+Generates a random clichéd Eurovision chorus